MJ1992/Support-Ticket-System/README.md

 ### Client app
 * Go to Client folder directory
 * run npm install
-* run application on local host using live server in VS code
+* run application on local host (using live server in VS code or any http server)(I have used VS code live server extension)

 ### Server app
 * Go to server folder